jessesquires/jessesquires.com/_posts/2015-05-25-using-core-data-in-swift.md

 1. Use [JSQCoreDataKit](https://github.com/jessesquires/JSQCoreDataKit)! :) I plan on improving and adding to the framework as I use it in my side projects.
 If you are building an app using Swift and Core Data, please consider using it &mdash; contributions are more than welcome!

+1. I'm interested in bringing type-safety and functional paradigms to Core Data.
+Currently, this approach means eschewing much of Objective-C's dynamicism, which unfortunately leaves popular libraries like [Mantle](https://github.com/Mantle/Mantle) incompatible.
+This is mostly due to using designated initializers in Swift.

 ### Other notes

 There was a comment about iterating through the [`NSManagedObjectModel`](https://developer.apple.com/library/prerelease/ios/documentation/Cocoa/Reference/CoreDataFramework/Classes/NSManagedObjectModel_Class/index.html).
 Details and discussion can be found at [this gist](https://gist.github.com/nevyn/d22c4684370fa07078dd).